Hemorrhoids

 Office-Based Procedures

-When symptoms persist, minimally invasive procedures may be recommended, including:
+If symptoms persist despite conservative treatment, minimally invasive procedures may be recommended, including:

-These treatments are typically performed in the office and require little recovery time.
+These procedures are typically performed in the office and usually require little recovery time.

 Surgical Treatment